kiarafrobles/www.retroreport.org/_backstory/new-book-details-the-1980s-child-abuse-hysteria.md

 ---
-title: "New book details the 1980\'s child abuse hysteria"
+title: "New book details the 1980's child abuse hysteria"
 published: true
 date: 2015-08-13T14:34:00.000Z
-lead_copy: "Richard Beck, whom we spoke to for this story on the McMartin scandal, has a fascinating new book detailing the 1980\'s child abuse hysteria. "
+lead_copy: "Richard Beck, whom we spoke to for this story on the McMartin scandal, has a fascinating new book detailing the 1980's child abuse hysteria."
 backstory_type: backstory
 video: mcmartin-preschool-anatomy-of-a-panic
 type: backstories